cntzemir/cntzemir/README.md

 - validation and predictable system behavior
 - Linux hardening and defensive system configuration
 - clean project structure and technical documentation
+-
+## Project overview

+This project is a security-focused authentication and admin panel demo built to show how a small web application can be designed with defensive decisions from the start.

+Instead of focusing only on login and registration screens, the project emphasizes backend-enforced authorization, audit visibility, abuse reduction, defensive validation, and reviewable system behavior.

+It is positioned as a defensive software engineering demo rather than a production SaaS product.

 ## Featured Projects